 The color is infused by a treatment known as dying, putting the pearls to irradiation.

-You can find out if a pearl is treated by looking down the drill hole you will be looking for concentrations of color which indicate the presence of dye.
-Naturally black Akoya and fresh water pearls do not exist.
+You can find out if a pearl is treated by looking down the drill hole you will be looking for concentrations of color that indicate the presence of dye.
+Naturally black Akoya and freshwater pearls do not exist.